OpenDFDL/training-dfdl-using-fakeTDL/lab04/README.md

 discriminate the choice of the branch.

 Two simple positive self-contained `parserTestCase` elements are added to the `TestFakeTDL.tdml` test suite to exercise these new message types.

+As an experiment, change the choice to use `dfdl:initiatedContent="no"`.
+Then take a look at the `test_malformed_bcd_01` in the TDML file.
+This test can be used to better understand the way that dfdl:initiatedContent="yes" creates better diagnostics and improves the DFDL schema behavior when rejecting malformed data.
+(See comments with that test.)
+You can run the test with:

+    daffodil test -i TestFakeTDL.tdml test_malformed_bcd_01

 ## Rich Pattern Facets